 Indoor air pollution is often worse than anything happening outdoors, which can be startling for people who are aware of the problems caused by smog, haze, industrial waste, chemicals, and pollen.
 However, exchanging stale indoor air with fresh air from outside will help exhaust pollutants, reduce dust and remove odors.

 Make sure to have plenty of ventilation while performing any indoor tasks that involve chemicals and other pollutants.
 This includes painting, cooking, and performing any hobbies that can generate dust particles.

 Many new homes have systems built into them that will bring outdoor air into the home in an energy-efficient manner.
 You can also supplement these techniques by using an air cleaner.
-The key to improving indoor air quality is to do as many of these items as possible because a combination approach will be the most effective method.Bottom line: Robinson Heating & Air can perform a complete evaluation of your indoor air quality and help you determine the best solutions.
+The key to improving indoor air quality is to do as many of these items as possible because a combination approach will be the most effective method.Bottom line: Robinson Heating & Air Conditioning, Inc. can perform a complete evaluation of your indoor air quality and help you determine the best solutions.
 To schedule an appointment, call (513) 813-5107.